10 Best Figure Skates For under $200 (2023)

 The all-purpose nickel blade provides a nice finish to this conventional skate.

-A structurally sound skate with a great look for any skater.
+Whether you're looking for adult or kids ice skates, the Glacier by Jackson Ultima is a structurally sound skate with a great look for any skater.

-Roces Brits Figure Skates (Girls/Women)
+Roces Women's Brits Figure Skates (Girls/Women)

 This funky plaid pattern and black laces allow girls to add some style points while learning the basics of figure skating.